 The officer may arrest the driver when the officer concludes, based upon the totality of the evidence he has observed, that there is probable cause to believe that the driver has an unlawful blood alcohol content, or was driving while impaired.
 This is a very subjective decision, and it is very difficult to argue that an officer made an illegal arrest, even if you disagree with the officer's conclusions.

-Most states now allow the police to take the driver's license, upon arresting the driver for a "drunk driving" offense.
-The driver may be issued a "temporary" permit, to use until he resolves the drunk driving charge.
+Most states now allow the police to take the driver's license, upon arresting the driver for an impaired driving offense.
+The driver may be issued a temporary permit to use until he resolves the drunk driving charge.
 Every police officer knows what these temporary permits mean, so any person driving with a temporary permit should take great care not to get pulled over again.
-Some states allow an immediate "administrative suspension" of the driver's license, which can be appealed through the licensing agency.
+Some states allow an immediate administrative suspension of the driver's license, which can be appealed through the licensing agency.

 Most states do not require that the police allow you to have an attorney before you have submitted to alcohol testing, or have refused to be tested.
 Some states allow a consultation with an attorney upon being arrested, before an alcohol test is administered.

-Generally, nothing.
-Failure to read you your Miranda rights may prevent the police from using statements you make, after your arrest, in court.
-However, they do not prevent the use of statements you made before you were arrested, most statements you voluntarily make without any prompting from the police, or the use of your alcohol test results.
+In most cases, nothing will happen if the officer does not read you your Miranda rights.
+If you are arrested, failure to read you your rights may prevent the police from using against you in court the statements you make after your arrest.
+However, your Miranda rights do not prevent the use of statements you made before you are arrested, most statements you voluntarily make without any prompting from the police, or the use of your alcohol test results.

-The officer must inform you of your "chemical test" rights.
-This will typically include a description of what happens to you if you refuse to take a chemical test, and of your right to obtain a blood or urine sample so you can conduct your own test.
+The officer must inform you of your chemical test rights.
+The explanation will typically include a description of what happens to you if you refuse to take a chemical test, and of your right to obtain a blood or urine sample so you can conduct your own test.
 If the police fail to inform you of the consequences of refusing to take a "chemical test," you may be able to challenge the suspension of your license, resulting from your refusal.